saucelabs/sauce-docs/docs/api-testing/use-cases/github-datasets.md

 ## Step 1: Setting Up GitHub

 1. Create a new access token associated to your GitHub profile by accessing [https://github.com/settings/tokens](https://github.com/settings/tokens).
+GitHub will show you the token only once, so make sure you’re copying and pasting it somewhere safe and accessible.

    <img src={useBaseUrl('img/api-testing/io-components/github-token.png')} alt="GitHub token settings"/>